 Configure message queues

-The message queue topology is an Adobe Commerce and Magento Open Source feature.
-You can also add it to existing modules.
+The message queue topology is an Adobe Commerce and Magento Open Source feature that can be added to existing modules.

 Configuring the message queue topology involves creating and modifying the following configuration files in the <module>/etc directory: